 Between 1900-2000, employees who worked more hours were viewed by managers as positive examples of dependable, reliable, hardworking, and committed workers.
 These efforts often were opportunities to be seen by management outside of the busy office and showcase skills to be on the radar for pay raises, promotion opportunities, and experience appreciation.

 The 21st century is a very different story.
 The workplace is on-demand and fast; workers are often diversified through multiple spaces (including remote offices).
 There is usually little reason for employees to work beyond set office hours.
 The Great Resignation demonstrated that employees want more than money and promotion opportunities.
 Today’s employees have higher expectations and seek employment with companies emphasizing wellness, mental health, and work-life balance.
-(1) Modern employees are motivated by many factors, including money, growth opportunities, learning, experiences, impact on the world, life balance, etc. Because of this, time can no longer be used as an accurate assessment of productivity.
+(1) Modern employees are motivated by many factors, including money, growth opportunities, learning, experiences, impact on the world, life balance, etc. As a result, time can no longer be used as a reliable measure of productivity.
 Working more hours doesn’t ensure happy, fulfilled workers.
 And it most certainly won’t guarantee different results or success for organizations.

-PRO-TIP: Millennials are the United States’ most significant working generation, accounting for 35% of the workforce, and are considered the generation of work burnout.
-One study found that 96% of millennials were burned out from work – so much so that 53% missed work because of it.
+PRO-TIP: Millennials are the United States’ largest working generation, accounting for 35% of the workforce, and are often considered the generation most prone to work burnout.
+One study found that 96% of millennials were burned out from work, to the extent that 53% missed work as a result.
 (2)

 Another study showed that 43% of millennials worked overtime but received less vacation.
-(3) Millennials want their work to be exciting and meaningful and value social responsibility initiatives.
-Millennials also worry that they could stagnate and won’t be competitive in the job market.
+(3) Millennials want their work to be exciting and meaningful, and value social responsibility initiatives.
+Millennials also worry that they may stagnate and become less competitive in the job market.

-If your organization wants to attract and retain millennial talent, their workplace must provide meaningful experiences.
-Whether those experiences are in-person meetings outside of the office to a different destination or travel incentives, millennials will appreciate the options that aren’t offered elsewhere.
+If your organization wants to attract and retain millennial talent, its workplace must provide meaningful experiences.
+Whether those experiences are in-person meetings outside of the office, to a different destination, or travel incentives, millennials will appreciate the options that aren’t offered elsewhere.

 Working fewer hours doesn’t guarantee employee satisfaction.

 Scientific and academic studies have discovered that working fewer hours doesn’t improve employee satisfaction.
-While working fewer hours may not be a universal guarantee of employee satisfaction, other factors, such as job autonomy, reflect positivity on organizational success metrics.
+While working fewer hours may not guarantee universal employee satisfaction, other factors, such as job autonomy, positively impact organizational success metrics.
 (4)(5)(6)(7)

 Job autonomy – the degree of freedom provided to employees in determining the procedures and work schedule- can enrich worker experiences.
 Specifically:

-- Workers were able to seek job-related tools and resources easier; (11)
+- Workers were able to seek job-related tools and resources more easily (11)

 The Perfect Balance: Employee satisfaction equals organizational impact.

-The Harvard Review showed that disengaged workers account for 18% lower productivity and 16% lower profitability.
+The Harvard Review found that disengaged workers are associated with 18% lower productivity and 16% lower profitability.
 At the same time, they account for 49% more work-related accidents and 37% higher absenteeism.
 On the other end of the spectrum, engaged and happy employees are accountable for 43% more productivity, 37% higher sales, 51% less employee turnover, and 43% fewer sick days.
 (14)

 Discover more inspiring ideas for exciting experiences that boost morale and engage your people.
 Contact Gavel International for details.